 Fortunately, most of the common scams in Cambodia are fairly passive and easily avoided.
 Many will prey on greed, offering “easier” or “cheaper” solutions.
 Generally, the savings you would make in the unlikely event that the offer was genuine and honest would be so slight as to be insignificant, making the most successful way to avoid being scammed a polite but firm “no”.
-A good rule for Cambodia (and anywhere in the world) is that any offer which seems too good to be true is usually exactly that.

 - Private Angkor Wat & Royal Temples Excursion